Rotator Cuff Tears

 However, over 50% of rotator cuff tears occur without trauma, due to overuse or simply as part of the aging process.
 As we age, we lose our hair, our bone density, and often a certain part of our Rotator Cuff.
 27% (over 1 in 4) of people 60 years or older with no shoulder pain at all have a full-thickness Rotator Cuff Tear.
 And it doesn’t bother them.
 In patients over the age of 60 years who haven’t had significant trauma and who can elevate their arms above their heads, 50-82% (an average of 2/3) with Rotator Cuff Tears can obtain pain relief by simply strengthening their Rotator Cuff and shoulder blade muscles with a specific strengthening program.
 This means that not all Rotator Cuff Tears need to be surgically repaired.
 However, in patients under 60 years of age or those who have had a trauma, the Rotator Cuff Tear is probably not part of the aging process, and should be repaired.
 In addition, those with significant shoulder weakness or who are unable to elevate their arm should have their Rotator Cuff Tear surgically repaired.

 The specific Rotator Cuff and shoulder blade muscle strengthening exercises, and their proper form, need to be learned from a knowledgeable therapist.
 An elastic resistance (Isotube), not a dumbbell weight, works best.
 Once you know what to do and have the Isotube, these exercises can be performed at home.
-Please see the Therapy Protocols section for more details regarding these specific exercises.
+Please see the ‘Therapy’ section for more details regarding these specific exercises.
 Exercises should be performed every day.
 I recommend starting with one set of 10-15 repetitions per exercise once a day.
 However, some people do better performing two sets a day (one in the morning, one at night).
 In the presence of a full-thickness Rotator Cuff Tear, if 6-12 weeks of Rotator Cuff and shoulder blade muscle strengthening plus a steroid injection don’t decrease the shoulder pain down to an acceptable level then Arthroscopic Rotator Cuff Repair should be strongly considered.
 Rotator Cuff Tears that cause pain and are not repaired can enlarge, scar down, become stiff and undergo atrophy (turn to fat).
 A Rotator Cuff Repair performed later will stop the progression of the atrophy, but will not correct any atrophy that has already occurred.

 Almost all Rotator Cuff Tears can be repaired arthroscopically.
 Arthroscopic surgery is minimally invasive outpatient surgery that uses small stab wounds, fiber optic scopes and small instruments.
 Compared to open surgery, Arthroscopic Rotator Cuff Repair is less painful, and leads to less stiffness and greater patient satisfaction.

 To minimize pain, stiffness, and other complications a Subacromial Decompression (Acromioplasty) is not performed in the vast majority of cases.
-Subacromial Decompression or Acromioplasty means removing a bony “hook” or “spur”, which used to be erroneously believed to cause the Rotator Cuff Tear.
+Subacromial Decompression or Acromioplasty means removing a bony ‘hook’ or ‘spur’, which used to be erroneously believed to cause the Rotator Cuff Tear.
 However, removing this bone may increase postoperative pain and stiffness, and can occasionally result in the complete loss of shoulder elevation.
-I have published a recent study showing that performing a subacromial decompression unfavorably alters the biomechanics of the shoulder, which is not good.1 Please see the Rotator Cuff Tendinosis section for more details.
+I have published a recent study showing that performing a subacromial decompression unfavorably alters the biomechanics of the shoulder, which is not good.1 Please see the ‘Rotator Cuff Tendinosis’ section for more details on this.

 If desired, a nerve block can be performed by the anesthesiologist.
 This involves a needle stick into the area above the shoulder to block all of the nerves going into the arm so that nothing is felt for 12-24 hours.
 This is optional, and some do it and some do not.
 If you don’t have a high pain tolerance you might want to consider getting the block.
-For those who don’t get the nerve block, I can inject morphine into the shoulder joint, which can “take the edge off” of the pain for 8 to 12 hours.
+For those who don’t get the nerve block, I can inject morphine into the shoulder joint, which can ‘take the edge off’ of the pain for 8 to 12 hours.

 1: WR Su, Budoff JE, Luo ZP: The Effect of Coraco-Acromial Ligament Excision and Acromioplasty on Superior and Anterosuperior Glenohumeral Stability.
 The Journal of Arthroscopy 25: 13-18, 2009